cms-opendata-workshop/workshop2021-lesson-analysisflow/_episodes/01-prepwork.md

 Our lesson exercises will work just fine in our Docker or VM default environments.
 However, note that the version of `ROOT` that comes with CMSSW in those environments is a rather old version, 5.32.
 Therefore, upgrading our `ROOT` environment to a newer version will really speed things up if connecting remotely.
 This is due, as far as we know, to the fact that `xrootd`, the protocol that we use to get access to ROOT files at CERN, has been drastically improved in later versions of the program.

-Alternatively (and optionally), if you have some disk space of a few GBs, you could copy the root files we will be needing locally.
+Alternatively (and optionally), if you have some disk space of a couple of GBs, you could copy the root files we will be needing locally.
 This is shown in the last section of this episode.
 This action will also speed things up considerably even if you choose not to upgrade your root environment (**we recommend this latter approach, i.e., work with your current ROOT environment but with the locally-downloaded root files**).

 ## Getting a newer version of `ROOT`